jneilliii/OctoPrint-Tasmota/README.md

 # OctoPrint-Tasmota

-This plugin is to control ITead Sonoff devices that have been flashed with [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota) via web calls.
+This plugin is to control devices that have been flashed with [Tasmota](https://github.com/arendst/Tasmota) via web calls.

 **Requires minimum Tasmota firmware version 5.11.0.**